cloudshare360/devpod-multi-stack-environments/projects/dev-pod-cli-project/README.md

 A comprehensive guide and workspace for learning and working with DevPod CLI.
 This project provides everything you need to get started with DevPod, from installation to advanced usage, with support for multiple programming languages.

+## 📋 Interactive Features

+This README includes interactive elements for better usability:

+- 📋 **Copy to Clipboard**: Click the copy button next to code blocks to copy commands
+- 🖥️ **Execute in Terminal**: Use the terminal button to run commands directly
+- 🔗 **Quick Navigation**: Jump to sections with the enhanced table of contents
+- 💡 **Pro Tips**: Hover over commands for additional context

+> **Note**: Interactive features work best when viewing this README in VS Code or on GitHub with browser extensions.

 ## 📋 Table of Contents

 - [🎯 Project Overview](#-project-overview)